t) Provisions, contingent assets and contingent liabilities

 - For loans comprising security deposits paid - Credit risk is considered low because the Company is in possession of the underlying asset.

 - For other financial assets - Credit risk is evaluated based on Company's knowledge of the credit worthiness of those parties and loss allowance is measured.
 Since this category includes loans and receivables of varied natures and purpose, there is no trend that the Company can draw to apply consistently to entire population.
 For such financial assets, the Company's policy is to provide for 12 month expected credit losses upon initial recognition and provide for lifetime expected credit losses upon significant increase in credit risk.
-The Company does not have any expected loss based impairment recognized on such assets.
+The Company does not have any expected loss based impairment recognised on such assets.

 ii) Expected credit loss for trade receivables under simplified approach